dcorbe/extdb/README.md

 cp extdb.so over to arma3 u can put into seperate directory if u like i.e @extdb or just dump it into arma3 directory

-##### Removed Plugin Code...
-Will revisit issue later to see if i can come with solution..
-When i used libpoco classloader, it seems to cause arma3server to not be able to load dll for some reason :(

-##### Need someone to check if i am using Intel TBB correctly
-As in like to use thier malloc, system thanks